 In the 1990s, the term 'Aktivierung' or 'Activation' became the main idea behind new social policy.
-The unemployed and people with disabilities were to gain greater personal responsibility through active social policy measures.
+The unemployed and disabled were to gain greater personal responsibility through active social policy measures.
 The hope to save costs was thus combined with a contribution to restructuring unemployment and disability insurance.